awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 File: `src/main/java/com/myorg/MultistackStack.java`

-It's more complicated than we really want to get into to extend a props type in Java, so we'll simply write our stack's constructor to accept an optional Boolean parameter\.
-Since `props` is an optional argument, we'll write an additional constructor that allows you to skip it\.
+It's more complicated than we really want to get into to extend a props type in Java\.
+Instead, write the stack's constructor to accept an optional Boolean parameter\.
+Because `props` is an optional argument, we'll write an additional constructor that lets you skip it\.
 It will default to `false`\.

 ```
 package com.myorg;